-Display Images in Grayscale (3-Shot Color and Slider models only)
+Display Images in Grayscale (3-Shot Color, Slider Cameras)

 To counter the difficulty of viewing, focusing, and adjusting monochrome images in live mode, the Display Images in Grayscale option enables you to view a monochrome image in grayscale, as opposed to with the red, green, or blue filter.
 This option applies only when the Filter Color (see above) is set to Red, Green, or Blue.